Learn about Australian immigration lawyers here

-Some of the bigger immigration firms will accept BPay.
-Note that whilst Bpay usually does not incur a charge, a credit card surcharge will often be levied about payments made by credit card for your immigration lawyer’s invoices.
+Some of the bigger immigration firms will accept BPAY.
+Note that whilst BPAY usually does not incur a charge, a credit card surcharge will often be levied for payments made by credit card for your immigration lawyer’s invoices.

-Do I have to pay my immigration lawyer in one lump sum or can I pay in instalments?
+Do I have to pay all at once or can I pay in instalments?

 This depends on your arrangement with your immigration lawyer.
-Usually, immigration lodgments tend to require quite a bit of work upfront if there is a lodgment required for a deadline expires.
+Usually, immigration lodgments tend to require quite a bit of work upfront if there is a lodgment required for a deadline before it expires.

 Whilst you can expect payment in instalments in the case of professional fees, take care to note that the Immigration Department does not allow you to make payments in instalments except in limited cases for very large visa application charges which they levy, for example, the contributory parent visa classes.

-How do I know my advisor is a lawyer or a migration agent?
+How do I know if my advisor is a lawyer or a migration agent?

-You can contact the MARA or visit them online at mara.gov.au and search for your practitioner’s name.
-When their record is viewed, it will identify whether your advisor is a migration agent or both a migration agent and an Australian legal practitioner which includes either being a solicitor or barrister.
+You can contact OMARA or visit them online at mara.gov.au and search for your practitioner’s name.
+When their record is viewed, it will identify whether your advisor is a migration agent or both a migration agent and an Australian legal practitioner, which includes either being a solicitor or barrister.

 Usually, a barrister will refrain from direct contact with a visa applicant.
 A barrister will usually buffer themselves by having a solicitor interpose between themselves and the visa applicant.

-Barristers don’t lodge applicant at the Department of Home Affairs and barristers don’t usually appear at the Refugee and Migration Division of the AAT although barristers do appear in the general division of the AAT.
+Barristers don’t lodge applications at the Department of Home Affairs and barristers don’t usually appear at the Refugee and Migration Division of the AAT, although barristers do appear in the general division of the AAT.

-One practical reason is that barristers at the time of writing this post, are also required to have a migration agents licence issued by the office of migration agent registration authority in the event In which they wish to provide immigration advice or assistance.
+One practical reason is that barristers, at the time of writing this post, are also required to have a migration agent licence issued by the office of MARA in the event they wish to provide immigration advice or assistance.

-Some barristers simply will not wish to have this extra layer of licensing and will only act through a solicitor however there is a very small number of barristers whom I’m aware of that have taken that extra step and hold a migration agents licence in addition to being admitted to the Bar in their local state or territory.
+Some barristers simply will not wish to have this extra layer of licencing and will only act through a solicitor, however, there is a very small number of barristers whom I’m aware of that have taken that extra step and hold a migration agents licence in addition to being admitted to the Bar in their local state or territory.

 Is my case officer an immigration lawyer?

-However there are no doubt many case officers at the Department of Home Affairs who have law degrees and I wouldn’t be surprised, although to be honest, I don’t know if there were Australian legal practitioners who were looking at cases at first instance within the Department of Immigration.
+However, there is no doubt many case officers at the Department of Home Affairs have law degrees and I wouldn’t be surprised, although to be honest, I don’t know if there were Australian legal practitioners who were looking at cases at first instance within the Department of Immigration.

 Are members of the Tribunal (AAT) Lawyers?

-No. And this has been the source of some considerable debate.
-A recent enquiry by former High Court judge his honour, Justice Callinan has ventilated ideas for restricting the future appointments of members to persons who hold practising certificates and who are legally trained or have recently been practising Australian legal practitioners.
+No. And this has been the source of considerable debate.
+A recent inquiry by former High Court judge, His Honour Justice Callinan, has ventilated ideas for restricting the future appointments of members to persons who hold practising certificates and who are legally trained or have recently been practising Australian legal practitioners.

 Criticism of the AAT

-What is not clear however is whether or not there would be any change to whether migration agents will be able to continue to appear at tribunal hearings, not being lawyers themselves.
+What is not clear, however, is whether or not there would be any change to if migration agents will be able to continue to appear at Tribunal hearings, not being lawyers themselves.
 Certainly one of the frustrating things for many of my clients has been the fact that costs are not recoverable at the AAT when the Tribunal overturns a decision that is made by the Department of Home Affairs.